A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Building blocks in Tallis' limit

-which follows by differentiation under the integral sign.
+which follows from differentiating $\alpha_{i_1\ldots i_n}$ under the integral sign.
 Note that eq.~(\ref{eq:basicder}) is not specifically related to spherical truncations, {\it i.e.} it is formally invariant under a reshaping of the truncation surface.
-It also shows that the differential operator $2\lambda_k\partial_k$ behaves in a simpler manner than $\partial_k$ when acting on $\alpha_{i_1\ldots i_n}$, in that it produces an integer linear combination of similar integrals.
-For this reason, the recurrence generated by $\partial_{k:n}$ can be derived by first working out the action of the operator $(2\lambda_k\partial_k)^n$ and then using
+It also shows that the differential operator $2\lambda_k\partial_k$ behaves in a simpler manner than $\partial_k$ when acting on $\alpha_{i_1\ldots i_n}$, in that it produces an integer linear combination of Gaussian integrals.
+For this reason, the recurrence generated by $\partial_{k:n}$ acting on $\alpha_{i_1\ldots i_n}$ can be derived by first working out the action of the operator $(2\lambda_k\partial_k)^n$ on $\alpha_{i_1\ldots i_n}$ and by then using

-where the symbols ${n\brack j}$ denote unsigned Stirling numbers of the first kind.
-Eq.~(\ref{eq:oprelation}) is a classic of combinatorial analysis.
-The reader is referred for instance to exercise 13, chap.~6 of ref.~\cite{knuth} for a proof of it.
+where the symbols ${n\brack j}$ represent unsigned Stirling numbers of the first kind.
+Eq.~(\ref{eq:oprelation}) is a standard result of combinatorial analysis.
+We refer the reader to exercise 13, chap.~6 of ref.~\cite{knuth} for a proof of it.
 Iterated applications of the operator $2\lambda_k\partial_k$ generate increasingly involved sums of Gaussian integrals, as asserted by

 \begin{prop} For all $j\ge 1$ and $n\ge 0$, we have

 with

 \end{prop} \begin{proof} The proof is by induction.
 We first note that $c_{10}(n) = (2n+1)$ and $c_{11}(n)=1$.
 Hence, for $j=1$ eq.~(\ref{eq:partderone}) agrees with eq.~(\ref{eq:basicder}).
 Now, suppose that $(2\lambda_k\partial_k)^j\alpha_{k:n}$ is well represented by eq.~(\ref{eq:partderone}) with $c_{jr}(n)$ as in eq.~(\ref{eq:expcoef}).
 Then,